Wisconsin Alum will Coach Outside Linebackers for Fighting Illini

 Photos from Illinois football signing day on Feb.
 1, 2012.
 (Mark Jones and Derek Neal)

-Tim Salem is in his second season at Illinois as the running backs coach and special teams coordinator.
+Tim Salem is in his third season at Illinois as the special teams coordinator.
+He spent his first two seasons coaching the running backs in addition to special teams, but starting in 2014, Salem will focus exclusively on the Illini special teams.
 He was hired in January 2012 as part of Tim Beckman's first staff at Illinois.

 Salem came to Illinois from Central Florida, where he helped guide the Knights to four bowls in eight seasons.
 Most recently, he spent three seasons as the Knights' tight ends coach and special teams coordinator.
 Salem served the previous five years as UCF's offensive coordinator.